Improving Scheduled Sampling with Elastic Weight Consolidation for Neural Machine Translation: Experiments with EWC

 \section{Experiments with EWC}

-In this section, we perform experiments with our proposed scheduled sampling variant following the setup described in Section~\ref{sec:experiments}.
+In this section, we perform experiments with the proposed EWC-regularized scheduled sampling variant following the setup described in Section~\ref{sec:experiments}.
+To further demonstrate the effectiveness of our method, we also conduct experiments on two large-scale WMT'14 translation datasets, the English-German~(EN-DE) and English-French~(EN-FR).
+In addition, we report results using the sentence-oracle scheduled sampling variant proposed by~\citet{zhang-etal-2019-bridging}, which conditions on model-generated prefixes obtained via beam search.

-\paragraph{Automatic Evaluation} Table~\ref{tab:ewc+ss_results} shows that by using scheduled sampling in conjunction with EWC we obtain better BLEU scores on all annealing schedules across both languages and neural architectures compared to standard scheduled sampling.
-Specifically, for the best performing annealing schedule, on vi\textrightarrow en, our proposed scheduled sampling variant improves over scheduled sampling by +0.62 BLEU for the LSTM model and by +0.73 BLEU for the Transformer.
-Similarly, on de\textrightarrow en, it yields a gain of +0.54 BLEU and +0.59 BLEU.
-Improvements are significant with $p$ < 0.01.\footnote{We conduct statistical significance testing following~\citet{collins-etal-2005-clause}.} Furthermore, we observe that EWC brings the performance of less effective annealing schedules closer to that of MLE-trained models.
+\paragraph{Automatic Evaluation} Table~\ref{tab:ewc+ss_results} shows that by using the EWC-regularized scheduled sampling variant we obtain better BLEU scores across all translation datasets and neural architectures.
+Specifically, for the LSTM model, our method outperforms standard scheduled sampling by 0.62, 0.73, 0.60, and 0.42 BLEU points on DE-EN, VI-EN, EN-DE, and EN-FR, respectively.
+Similarly, for the Transformer model, it outperforms standard scheduled sampling by 0.54, 0.59, 0.52, and 0.47 BLEU points.
+Furthermore, we also observe that our method improves over the sentence oracle scheduled sampling variant.
+For the LSTM model, it outperforms sentence oracle by 0.46, 0.42, 0.31, and 0.34 BLEU points, and for the Transformer model, by 0.35, 0.29, 0.27 and 0.32 BLEU points.
+Improvements are significant with $p$ < 0.01.\footnote{We conduct statistical significance testing following~\citet{collins-etal-2005-clause}.}

+\paragraph{Human Evaluation} To further examine the differences between MLE, scheduled sampling, and our proposed EWC-regularized variant, we conduct a human evaluation.
+We ask annotators to rate from 1 to 5 in terms of fluency and adequacy 100 randomly sampled DE-EN translations generated by the Transformer model.
+Table~\ref{tab:human_eval} shows the results of the human evaluation.
+Compared with the MLE baseline, both scheduled sampling and our EWC-regularized variant improve adequacy by 0.12 and 0.18, respectively.
+For fluency, scheduled sampling achieves a 0.09 score improvement, and our variant a 0.13 score increase.

-\paragraph{Catastrophic Forgetting} We investigate whether using EWC addresses the catastrophic forgetting problem in models trained with scheduled sampling.
-To this end, we repeat the teacher-forcing during inference experiment discussed in Section~\ref{sec:analysis-ss}.
-Table~\ref{tab:tf+ewc+ss-inference} shows consistent improvements in terms of BLEU scores compared to the results obtained with standard scheduled sampling~(Table~\ref{tab:tf-inference}).
-In particular, on de\textrightarrow en, the BLEU score gain for scheduled sampling with EWC is +2.69 for the LSTM model and +3.28 for the Transformer.
-Similarly, on vi\textrightarrow en, the BLEU score increases by +2.79 and by +3.04.
+\paragraph{Catastrophic Forgetting} We investigate whether EWC addresses the catastrophic forgetting problem in models trained with scheduled sampling by repeating the teacher-forcing experiment discussed in Section~\ref{sec:analysis-ss}.
+Table~\ref{tab:tf-inference_with_ewc} shows less catastrophic forgetting occurring compared to the results obtained with standard scheduled sampling.
+In particular, on DE-EN the reduction in BLEU for standard scheduled sampling is 3.76 and 4.81, whereas with EWC the reduction is 1.07 and 2.02.
+Similarly, on VI-EN for standard scheduled sampling the BLEU score decreases by 4.66 and by 5.15, while for scheduled sampling with EWC by 1.38 and 2.11.
+This suggests that using EWC explicitly addresses the catastrophic forgetting phenomenon.